Updated: May 17, 2021

-This conservative approach can compensate for unexpected downward price pressures, as well as preserving additional budget that can cover any unforeseen costs encountered during the process of a project.
+This conservative approach can compensate for unexpected downward price pressures, as well as preserve additional budget that can cover any unforeseen costs encountered during the process of a project.
 Though Curbio’s 3D Video technology can catch potential cost setbacks upfront, like mold and termite damage, there is always the possibility for experiencing unplanned costs mid-project.
 When this happens a Change Order must be signed by the homeowner prior to having the issue resolved.

 Given the key importance of holding sufficient equity to hedge against risk, Curbio’s services are better suited for homeowners who have increased their home’s equity over a longer period of time.
 Conversely, homeowners who have benefited from a recent, hot real estate market may not need to invest in any major upgrades, as motivated home buyers will be more willing to take on renovations themselves post-sale.

 Though Curbio has taken on six-figure remodel projects, their current average project is in the $50K range.
-The key drivers for determining a pre-sale renovation budget when working with Curbio are: 1) homeowner equity; and 2) local competitive data analytics to identify the most impactful projects for the given property.
+The key drivers for determining a pre-sale renovation budget when working with Curbio are:

 When collaborating on the budget and before signing an agreement, homeowners should always keep a worst case scenario in mind: can we afford these renovations and will be happy with them, if we are unable to sell our home within our timeframe?